Tabbed pane interface for holding workflow canvas and additional GUI elements

 I like this as well.
 We just were talking about UI stuff for the reporting subsytem, and one possible UI layout was to have the workflow run browser in the left hand pane (with components and data), and when someone opened a workflow run they would get a report on the execution in the right pane in a different tab from the editing canvas.
 Sounds quite compatible with what you proposed.

-#4 Updated by Matt Jones about 10 years ago
+#4 Updated by Matt Jones over 10 years ago

 Aaron, Debi, Ben, and Derik have designed and implemented a new ViewPane class that can be used to dynamically control the Kepler window via configuration items.
 The class allows one to define Views, each of which can have zero or more tabs in the UI in the four main quadrants of the Kepler gui.
 The design and API for this system is described on the Kepler Architecture web site here:

 The system is being used to implement the reporting module as a test case.